eCierge/Elmish.Uno/TUTORIAL.md

 ### Model

 The “model” part of the MVU name refers to an immutable data structure that contains all the state in your app.
 By “all the state” we mean all the state that influences any kind of domain/business logic, and all the state that is needed to render the UI.
 By storing all the state in a single “atom”, data synchronization problems between different parts of the app are a thing of the past.
 Note that the model is concerned with domain concepts, not UI concepts.
-Ideally (if not always in practice), you should be able to use the same model to target different UIs using the MVU pattern (a WPF app, a React web app using [Feliz](https://github.com/Zaid-Ajaj/Feliz/), a console app using [Terminal.Gui.Elmish](https://github.com/DieselMeister/Terminal.Gui.Elmish), etc.)
+Ideally (if not always in practice), you should be able to use the same model to target different UIs using the MVU pattern (a Uno app, a React web app using [Feliz](https://github.com/Zaid-Ajaj/Feliz/), a console app using [Terminal.Gui.Elmish](https://github.com/DieselMeister/Terminal.Gui.Elmish), etc.)

 For example, the type definition below may be the whole state for an app containing a single counter that you can increment/decrement by a customizable step size (the classic “hello world” of MVU apps):